project-akri/akri/docs/discovery-handler-development.md

 Handler that discovers HTTP based devices.
 This document will also cover the steps to get your Discovery Handler added to Akri, should you wish to [contribute it back](./contributing.md).

-A discovery handler can be written in any language using protobuf; however, Akri has provided a template for accelerating creating a discovery handler in Rust.
+A Discovery Handler can be written in any language using protobuf; however, Akri has provided a template for accelerating the development of Rust Discovery Handlers.
 This document will walk through both of those options.
 If using the Rust template, still read through the non-Rust section to gain context on the Discovery Handler interface.

 ## Creating a Discovery Handler using Akri's Discovery Handler proto file
-Use [Akri's discovery gRPC proto file](../discovery-utils/proto/discovery.proto) to create a Discovery Handler in the language of your choosing.
-Your Discovery Handler should:
+This section covers how to use [Akri's discovery gRPC proto file](../discovery-utils/proto/discovery.proto) to create a Discovery Handler in the language of your choosing.
+It consists of three steps:
+1. Registering your Discovery Handler with the Akri Agent
+1. Specifying device filtering in a Configuration
+1. Implementing the `DiscoveryHandler` service

-### Register with the Akri Agent
+### Registering with the Akri Agent
 Discovery Handlers and Agents run on each worker Node in a cluster.
-The Discovery Handler should register with the Agent running on its Node at the Agent's registration socket, which defaults to `/var/lib/akri/agent-registration.sock`.
+A Discovery Handler should register with the Agent running on its Node at the Agent's registration socket, which defaults to `/var/lib/akri/agent-registration.sock`.
 The directory can be changed when installing Akri by setting `agent.host.discoveryHandlers`.
-For example, to request that the Agent's registration service live at `~/akri/sockets/agent-registration.sock` set `agent.host.discoveryHandlers=~/akri/sockets` when installing Akri.
+For example, to request that the Agent's `Registration` service live at `~/akri/sockets/agent-registration.sock` set `agent.host.discoveryHandlers=~/akri/sockets` when installing Akri.
 The Agent hosts the `Registration` service defined in [Akri's discovery interface](../discovery-utils/proto/discovery.proto) on this socket.

-When registering with the Agent, a Discovery Handler specifies its name (the one that will later be specified in Configurations), the endpoint for its Discovery Handler service, and whether the devices it discovers are shared (visible to multiple nodes).
+When registering with the Agent, a Discovery Handler specifies its name (the one that will later be specified in Configurations), the endpoint of its Discovery Handler service, and whether the devices it discovers are shared (visible to multiple nodes).

 ```proto